svenssonjoel/lispBM/README.md

 ## TODOs
 0. Explicit stack in eval.c to help GC do its job.
 1. Write some tests that stresses the Garbage collector.
-2. Implement some "reference to X type", for uint32, int32, float perhaps...
+2. (DONE) Implement some "reference to X type", for uint32, int32.
 3. Write a small library of useful hofs.
 4. Document code.
 5. Implement some looping structure for speed or just ease of use.